 Does Home Air Check detect live rodents or dead animals trapped behind walls?

-Home Air Check can detect some of the chemical compounds associated with decaying animal flesh, but cannot definitively identify the presence of dead animals.
+Home Air Check can detect some of the associated chemical compounds, but cannot specifically identify the presence of live or dead animals.
 Currently, the test cannot detect for animal infestations, e.g., rodent droppings.

 Can Home Air Check detect illegal drugs being made in adjoining apartments and polluting my air?